Which Grade Is The Lowest?

 The Grade Point Average (GPA) system is popular in the United States, Canada, and several other countries.
 It assigns numerical values to letter grades.
 For example:

-The lowest grade here is 0.0, which is equivalent to failing.
+The lowest one here is 0.0, which is equivalent to failing.
 Some universities, however, may still award students fractional points for slightly better performance in a failed subject.

 UK Grading System (Honors Classification)